TeamPorcupine/ProjectPorcupine/CONTRIBUTING.md

 ![screen shot 2016-08-16 at 8 03 22 pm](https://cloud.githubusercontent.com/assets/777633/17719999/920fb534-63ec-11e6-8903-3725f2cd05b0.png)
 ![screen shot 2016-08-16 at 8 03 36 pm](https://cloud.githubusercontent.com/assets/777633/17719998/920cff6a-63ec-11e6-8f76-0ac7a5fa0c9d.png)

+# Adding Furniture and Inventory

+We have standardized the names of Furniture and Inventory to match 'steel_wall' out of code and 'furn_steel_wall' or 'inv_steel_plate' in code.
+This means a few things:

+* When adding a new Furniture or inventory the files should be named "my_new_furniture" and this should also be the objectType.

+* When coding an event or world generation, inventory is called 'inv_cool_item' and furniture is 'furn_cool_chair'.

+* In the Localization the string to translate will be 'inv_cool_sword=Cool Sword'.

+* In Localization the description can be set with 'inv_cool_sword_desc=This sword is flaming and does a million damage.'

 ## Best Practices for Contributing
 [Best Practices for Contributing]: #best-practices-for-contributing